 Data as at 31 December 2018

-We are responsible for the SII [Integrated Water Service] for various Local Authority Water Boards (ATO) in the regions of Lazio (ATO2 and ATO5), Tuscany, Campania (ATO – Calore Irpino) and Umbria, according to an Agreement entered into with the Area Supervisory Body (EGA) The SII manages the entire cycle for drinking and waste water, from collecting the natural resource at the springs to returning it to the environment.
-The Companies in the Group operate in compliance with the procedures in our QMS management systems to continually improve and provide widespread, top quality services and transparency in our interaction with our stakeholders, and to minimise our environmental and social impacts
+We are responsible for the Integrated Water Service (SII - Servizio Idrico Integrato) for various Local Authority Water Boards (Ambito Territoriali Ottimali - ATOs) in the regions of Lazio (ATO2 and ATO5), Tuscany, Campania (ATO – Calore Irpino) and Umbria, based on an Agreement entered into with the Area Supervisory Body (EGA).
+The SII covers the entire drinking and waste water cycle, from collection of the natural resource at the springs to its return to the environment.
+The Group Companies operate in compliance with the procedures set forth in our QASE management systems, with a view to continually improving and providing widespread, top quality services and transparency in our interaction with stakeholders, whilst minimising our environmental and social impacts.

 Acea Ato 2’s smart metering project

-"Smart metering" systems are systems based on the remote reading and management of utility meters with consequent advantages in terms of efficiency and data security.
-After two years’ work, Acea Ato 2 developed and patented an innovative system of remote readings with the new meters.
-As the initial experiments launched in 2016 were so successful, at the end of 2018 we began to install new meters equipped with an impulse emitting device and a radio module which enables the consumption recorded by the meters to be read remotely and acquired by a special Data Management Centre.
+"Smart metering" systems are those based on the remote reading and management of utility meters with consequent advantages in terms of efficiency and data security.
+After two years’ work, Acea Ato 2 developed and patented an innovative system for remote reading of the new meters.
+As the initial experiments launched in 2016 were so successful, at the end of 2018 we began to install new meters equipped with an impulse emitting device and a radio module that enables the consumption recorded by the meters to be read remotely and acquired by a special Data Management Centre.

-This technology will enable us to already obtain benefits in 2019, including:
+This technology will allow us to already obtain benefits already starting from 2019, including: